ilexistools/kitconc/README.md

 Requirements
 =========

-Kitconc requires a Python 3.6 (or later) instalation along with:
+Kitconc requires a Python 3.6 (or later) installation along with:

 * NLTK
 * pandas